jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 After you reload the page with the console open, you should see a message that says ``JupyterLab extension jupyterlab_apod is activated!`` in the console.
-If you do, congrats, you're ready to start modifying the the extension!
+If you do, congratulations, you're ready to start modifying the extension!
-If not, go back, make sure you didn't miss a step, and `reach out <https://github.com/jupyterlab/jupyterlab/blob/master/README.md#getting-help>`__ if you're stuck.
+If not, go back make sure you didn't miss a step, and `reach out <https://github.com/jupyterlab/jupyterlab/blob/master/README.md#getting-help>`__ if you're stuck.

 Note: Leave the terminal running the ``jupyter lab --watch`` command